Financial Update

 __________________________________________________________________________________________________________________

-January is the 11th month of the annual budget year that runs March 2023 to February 2024.
+March is the 1st month of the annual budget year that runs March 2024 to February 2025.
 Thank you for your continued financial commitment; it is a testament to what God is doing in us and through us.
-Please pray and/or give as God leads.

 Our Pastor, CLT, Treasurer (Joey McCoy) and Finance Team welcome your questions and feedback.
 Please email the Finance Team at finance@oronaz.org to start a conversation.

-OroNaz Church Financial Update: January 2024
+OroNaz Church Financial Update: March 2024

 Our Church Year runs from March to February